waloodisky/Gemini-Api-Telegram-Bot/README.md

-## A telegram chatbot that uses Google Gemini.
+## A telegram chatbot that uses Google Gemini

 ### Installation: